-The pitcher is made out of bpa-free plastic.
+The pitcher is made out of BPA-free plastic.
 The capacity for both of these blenders is 72 ounces.
-This is a very large capacity blender which means that you can make smoothies for the whole family in one batch.
+This is a huge capacity blender which means that you can make smoothies for the whole family in one batch.

 Some users mentioned that these blenders are incredibly loud.
 And that is completely true.
-These are both 1000-watt machines and there is no built-in noise dampening technology.
+However, these are both 1000-watt machines, and there is no built-in noise dampening technology.

 Easy-to-Use and Clean

 Both of these units are easy to use with just 4 buttons (the orientation of the buttons is a little different).
 Cleaning is simple.
 As long as you do it right after you use it, all you do is fill the machine up halfway with water, add a few drops of soap, and turn on one of the blending speeds.
 You can use the dishwasher as well if you choose.
 The pitcher, lids, and blades are all dishwasher-safe parts.